solana-foundation/solana-improvement-documents/proposals/0059-add-transaction-receipt-attestation-to-gossip.md

 ReceiptRoot - `8 + 64 + 32 + 32 = 136 Bytes`
 BatchReceiptRoot - `136 * 9 = 1224 Bytes (1.224 kB)`

+Since we are not changing the poll rate of gossip to be in sync with the latest slot we would save on the gossip egress bandwidth and there wouldn't be any significant changes in node operations and costs.

 ## Impact

 CRDS will have receit roots which can be subscribed to by